-What to expect in a cuddling session.
+What to expect from a professional cuddler

 So, you’ve made the decision to seek out the services of a professional cuddler and now want to know what you should expect.
 Of course, every professional cuddler is going to have their own way of doing things.
 In an article on The Huffington Post, professional cuddler Samantha Hess of Cuddle Up To Me describes what her cuddle sessions are like: “During a cuddle session we can hug, sit, lie, dance, sing, read, or play games.
 This is your time to receive the love and attention that you deserve.
 We may hold hands and chat sitting close, lie and cuddle big spoon/little spoon style, or try some of the more than 50 positions that we offer.
 We will customize the session to make you comfortable, relaxed, and feeling the sort of love a mother gives to her child.”

 As long as the client is cognizant of the boundaries that have been set-up, they have a great deal of input as to what happens in their session.
 The client says how and at what point they want to be touched.
 It can be as simple as a light touch on an elbow or just sitting close together.